Mohammed-Saqhib/Netflix-Household-Verify/README.md

 A Node.js application designed to streamline the process of retrieving and displaying Netflix verification codes and household update links directly from a user's email inbox (Gmail, Outlook, or Hotmail).
 This tool aims to make the Netflix verification process more seamless and efficient.

+**Note: This project is part of development work created to showcase development skills and technical expertise.**

 ## Features You'll Love ❤️

 -----